 The courses I teach include:

-- Earth System Science I and II
+- Earth System Science I

 - Interdisciplinary Physical Science